fokkerone/99problems/README.md

 <p data-testid="bitcoincourse">1000</p>
 ```

+---

-Now assert on the Value
+Now refactor and assert on the Value

 ```javascript
 //index.test.tsx